Integrate with Azure API Management

 Set the Allowed Callback URL

 You'll need to provide the redirect URI that was auto-generated during the OAuth 2.0 authorization server setup process to Auth0.
-Log into the Management Dashboard, and navigate to Applications.
-Select your Application, and click Settings.
+Navigate to Auth0 Dashboard > Applications > Applications.
+Select your Application, and select the Settings view.
 Paste the URL into the Allowed Callback URLs field.

 Before you can use Auth0 to secure your API, you'll need to set your API to use Auth0.